bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

     Where your Kafka home will be kafka Installation directory.

+    ```
+    where:
+        <REMOTE_AGENT> - Select the DIPC agent you created

     ![](images/1300/image1300_10.JPG)

-16. Click "Test Connection" button and when the test is successful click "Save" button.
+3. Click "Test Connection" button and when the test is successful click "Save" button.
 DIPC will create the connection and will harvest the entities in the schema.
 You will be navigated to the Catalog and you will see, after some time, the new connection you just created and the entities in that schema (if any)

 ## Data Replication Tasks